 - No WIFI or internet but good cellphone reception (strong signals)

-I am very active in my neighbourhood of the historical city centre and you will be able to join free Italian lessons (twice a week) and several opportunities to join in with artistic events and happenings.
+I am still active in my neighbourhood of the historical city centre and you will be able to join free Italian lessons (twice a week) and join in with artistic events and happenings.

 We have an active neighbourhood association where you are welcome to get to know young Italian artists and some of my neighbourhood friends.
 We have two cinemas in our neighbourhood, several clubs with live music in the evenings.